Received an e-mail from Eric M. showing good will to the county on Borg’s Woods:

 It’s a beautiful time of year in Borg’s.
 The Spring wildflowers bloomed 2 weeks ahead of their normal schedule.
 Tree leaves are coming out now, as if it was already May 1st.
 On both counts, it’s the earliest I’ve ever seen.
 A little extra rain, a little extra warmth….

-Oscar E Olsen Park was built on former marshland adjacent to the Hackensack River.
 Though an urban park, wildlife abounds for the patient observer.
-I was rewarded with a Bald Eagle flying over the Hackensack River.
+I was rewarded with a Bald Eagle flying over the Hackensack River along with an American Goldfinch.

 Bald Eagle over Hackensack River